anthony-keogh/Azure-datascience-project-1/README.md

 # What was Measured in last online marketing campaign

+For promoting a new product or service: Pre-orders, sales, upsells

+For generating revenue: Leads, sales, upsells
 # The use of Closed-Loop Marketing

 ![Optional Text](../master/main-folder/static/img/marketing-loop.png)

+   Marketing Goals

       • How was the marketing goal defined:

+      What’s the concept of the campaign and who was the common target for the 50 states of America?

    What was the campaign looking to achieve?

       • What key performance indicators (KPIs) were used:

+        More Leads, sales and upsells.

    In other words, what metrics and measurements were the marketing team paying the most attention to?